gerardo88995/hometeach/Adult/README.md

 ![1966gdp](./image/1966gdp.png)
 On the other hand, those from Vietnam, Puerto-Rico or Honduras can be seen as `"escaped"` to US to survive as their home coutry suffered from `civil war or dictactoship`.

+## `Conclusion:`
+The causes behind becoming a "high-earners" varies a lot.
+As this is social-science a phenomenon, factors such as `education level, age, workclass, race and others` can be a vital role in deciding one's income.
+Also, luck is for sure one of the causes when it comes to feature like capital_gain & loss.